shang-hongyun/SOI/README.md

 #### `hog` ####
 The subcommand `hog` splits orthogroups into Hierarchical Orthologous Groups (HOGs) using synteny and a species tree.
-Output follows the OrthoXML HOG format.

 Usage examples:
 ```